dortania/OpenCore-Install-Guide/AMD-config.md

 * **XhciPortLimit**: YES
    * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 A more proper solution for AMD is in the works.

-The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.

 ## Misc